Additional DWI Crimes in Texas

 Common Defenses Against DWI Charges

 When facing a DWI (Driving While Intoxicated) charge in Texas, it is crucial to mount a strong defense to protect your rights and potentially mitigate the consequences.
-While each case is unique and should be evaluated by a qualified attorney, here are some general strategies that can be employed to defend against a DWI charge in Texas.
+While each case is unique and should be evaluated by a qualified attorney, here are some general strategies that can be employed by a Fort Worth DWI lawyer or attorney to defend against a DWI charge in Texas.

 Challenging the Traffic Stop